Rafallo1997/RegistryFormFiller/README.md

 # Registration Form Filler

-This Selenium Application fills register form on http://automationpractice.com website and also have tJUnit tests
+This Selenium Application fills register form when creating new account on http://automationpractice.com website and also have JUnit tests